rluba/jaison/readme.md

 # JSON serialization / deserialization module for Jai

-*Attention: This version requires Jai beta 0.1.080!*
-Use `v1.0.0` for older betas.

 This module offers two interfaces:
 * one uses a "generic tree" built from `JSON_Value`
 * the other is a typed version that serializes / deserializes your custom data structures.